ucsb-cs148-w25/pj05-shelfshare/team/sprint01/lect03.md

 * Finished problem scenario and User Journey
 * Made the Kanban Board
 * Everyone is working on Hello world project, some memebers have trouble deploying it.
-* Hannah, Niyati, Bella, Sungchae, and Towella are done with the lab.
+* Everyone is done with lab01.

 ### Future Meetings: